SOLLVE/autosollve/README.md

 ## Installation

-The installation media is located in the UMS012 space on crusher at /sw/crusher/ums/ums012/SOLLVE/autosollvevv/
+The installation media is located in the UMS012 space on Crusher at /sw/crusher/ums/ums012/SOLLVE/autosollvevv/

-The installation requires Python3 and pip3 dependencies
+The installation requires Python3 and pip3 dependencies.
 ```bash
 pip3 install -e /sw/crusher/ums/ums012/SOLLVE/autosollvevv/
 ```
+The -e installation option is for --editable, by which the user wouldn't have to install newer versions as the current version will automatically be updated without the need for reinstallation.

 ```bash
 mv .local/bin/autosollvevv .
 ```
-The -e installation option is for --editable, by which the user wouldn't have to install newer versions as the current version will autmatically be updaed without the need for reinstallation
+This command is used to move it from the installation directory to the user's working directory.
+This needs to be done as the user's doesn't have the privileges to make autosollvevv an environment variable using pip3.